I remember growing up finding myself the lucky recipient of a piece of meat bone and marrow.

 - Bone Matrix, Bone Marrow And Cartilage *

 - Nutrients Exclusively Found And Expressed In Whole Bone Extract *

 - High Concentrations Of Stem Cells And Base Cells *

 - Collagen, Growth Factors And Fat Soluble Activators *

 - Glycosaminoglycans Naturally Present in Bone Matrix *

 - Bone Marrow and Spleen also contain high levels of a class of lipids (alkylglycerols)

 The recipe couldn't be easier.

-In the morning, I place the bones in a bowl of salted water and let it soak all day.
-When I am ready to prepare the bone marrow, I take them out of the saltwater and dry them off well.
+In the morning, I place the bones in a bowl of salted water and let them soak all day.
+When I am ready to prepare the bone marrow, I take them out of the salt water and dry them off well.